semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-delivery.md

 That's all for the guided tour.
 What you've learned here will serve you well to build complex workflows for a lot of scenarios.

 There is, of course, a lot more to learn.
-Semahore is packed with features do more with less work and optimizations to greatly speed up your workflows.
+Semaphore is packed with features that do more with less work and optimizations to greatly speed up your workflows.

 We recommend going next to the [Using Semaphore](../../using-semaphore/jobs) page.
 Here you will find the complete handbook for all Semaphore operations.